Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Efficient Reasoning with Upfront Chain-of-Thought

+The soft tokens $H_n$ need to be aligned with the embedding space of the executor to enable effective utilization by $\mathcal{M}_{e}$ .
+Therefore, we use a projector $\mathcal{M}_{p}$, a two-layer MLP that maps $H_n$ into $\mathcal{M}_{e}$'s embedding space.
+However, simple alignment is insufficient for effective compression.
+As noted in prior work \cite{xu2025softcot}, LLMs before training often fail to directly leverage such compressed priors to actually reduce generation length or guide accurate reasoning.
+To address this, we introduce a reward-guided utilization mechanism that compels the executor to substitute explicit tokens with the provided soft token priors.
+Specifically, we constrain the reasoning process by imposing a limited decoding budget on the executor's output.
+This constraint yields a truncated residual CoT, denoted as $\bar{C}_{n}$, and is formulated as: where $\text{Cutoff}(\cdot)_{\alpha}$ truncates the explicit CoT to a compression ratio $\alpha$, compelling the model to rely on $H_n$ for the missing logic.

+\fakeparagraph{Executor Optimization.} The executor is optimized towards ensuring both decoding complete semantic information from the contextual CoT and correctly answering the question.
+First, we design the semantic loss $\mathcal{L}_{\text{sem}}$ to align the representation of the whole reasoning path, i.e., soft tokens and the executor's generation $\bar{C}_{n}$ before answer with the original long CoT $C_n$ in the executor's final hidden state:

-where $f_{\mathcal{M}_{e}}$ represents taking the last hidden state of $\mathcal{M}_{e}$ and $\text{Dist}(\cdot)$ is the standard Mean Absolute Error (MAE) function.
-In practice, the ultimate target for UCoT is not only to keep the entire information of original CoT, but to lead the model to correct answer.
-Hence, we design a reward factor $\mathcal{R}$ to punish UCoT that guides model towards the incorrect answer.
-The reward factor $\mathcal{R}$ is calculated as:
+where $f_{\mathcal{M}_{e}}(\cdot)$ extracts the last hidden state and $\text{Dist}(\cdot)$ is the standard Mean Absolute Error function.
+Second, to ensure the soft tokens guide the model toward the correct answer, we introduce a reward factor $\mathcal{R}$.
+This factor penalizes discrepancies in answer confidence between the compressed and original inference: